South Australian guide to

 CFS requirements & Firebreaks

-According to the CFS You can reduce, modify or remove native vegetation within 20m of a building (including overhanging limbs).
+According to the CFS You can generally reduce, modify or remove native vegetation within 20m of a building (including overhanging limbs).
 Significant trees in the 10m–20m zone from a building will need approval to remove.

-To protect a structure (e.g. a shed) you can reduce, modify or remove native vegetation within 5m of a structure (including overhanging limbs).
+To protect a structure (e.g. a shed) you can generally reduce, modify or remove native vegetation within 5m of a structure (including overhanging limbs).
 Significant trees however will need approval to remove in this 5m zone.

-To construct a fuel break you can remove vegetation to construct a fuel break up to 5m wide.
+To construct a fuel break you can generally remove vegetation to construct a fuel break up to 5m wide.
 In. some areas to construct a fuel break you can remove native vegetation up to 7.5m wide without approval.

 The CFS recommend that a 5 meter fuel break is created by slashing or spraying along all fencelines, specifically they state, "Prepare a 5 metre fuel break along all fence lines with bare gaps at intervals under the fence line by spraying, slashing or mowing."